Peek In Our Week – Mr. John’s Class – Week Of May 17, 2021

 Peek Into Next Week:

-Letter Of The Week- K k
+Letter Of The Week- No letter of the week

-Rhyming Word Of The Week- ox
+Rhyming Word Of The Week- No rhyming word of the week

 Handwriting:

-Sight Words Of The Week: how each
+Sight Words Of The Week: No sight words this week

 Friends, Frolic, and Fun:

-Peek In Our Week # Mr. John’s Class # Week Of October 19, 2020
+Peek In Our Week $$ Mr. John’s Room $$ Week Of March 22, 2021

 Buckeye Room Bulletin